Derv-OFlynn/Fallout3rdYear/1_CloudComputing/CA1 Notes.md

 Administrators working with enterprise solutions might find themselves working with LUN management, typically in a large SAN environment.
 For systems that use SCSI RAID environments, LUN assignment is a component in mounting drives on servers and client workstations.

-Understanding LUNs is just one piece of knowledge crucial for anyone involved in storage administration or data management as it provides the foundational knowledge required for efficient storage utilization and data retrieval.
+Understanding LUNs is just one piece of knowledge crucial for anyone involved in storage administration or data management as it provides the foundational knowledge required for efficient storage utilisation and data retrieval.
 The management and support of your storage infrastructure can consume precious IT resources.
 Learn how [Pure Professional Services](https://www.purestorage.com/services.html) can help reduce the administrative overhead of managing your storage arrays.